gabyballester/nextja14-typescript-approuter-auth-with-lucia-protectedroutes/README.md

-# 📱 Blog App
+# 📱 Next Auth App

 ## 📝 Description

 Next Auth App is a Tech Assessment Project to demonstrate knowledge of Next.js.
-It allows you to signup and login
+It allows you to signup and login, protecting routes from unauthorized access.
+It uses approuter version.

 ## 🛠️ Code Quality and Best Practices